-After the egg is fertilised, the baby develops inside the mother until it is time for it to be born.
+After the egg is fertilised, the embryo develops inside the mother until it is time for the baby to be born.

 How does it grow?
 Does it feed or breathe?
 What happens if the pregnant Mum trips over?

-These are the sorts of questions that we'll be exploring in this worksheet.
+These are the sort of questions that we'll be exploring in this activity.

-Do you remember that a woman's menstrual cycle is a regular monthly cycle and that the point at which the gametes (like sperm and egg) meet is called fertilisation and in mammals that happens in the OVIDUCTS or FALLOPIAN TUBES?
-However, it is the UTERUS (or womb) that sustains the EMBRYO as it grows inside and a special organ develops there to supply all the baby's needs and to take away its wastes - that organ is called the PLACENTA.
+You may remember that a woman's menstrual cycle is a regular monthly cycle and that the point at which the gametes (the sperm and egg) meet is called fertilisation.
+In mammals, that happens in the oviducts or fallopian tubes.
+However, it is the uterus (or womb) that sustains the embryo as it grows inside, and a special organ develops there to supply all the baby's needs and to take away its waste products - that organ is called the placenta.

-Hopefully this information together with what you've already been learning about mean that you're ready to check out how sorted you are with the vital knowledge of what happens inside a mum's body before the youngster is born.
+Hopefully, this information, together with what you've already been learning about, mean that you're ready to test out your knowledge of what happens inside a mum's body before the youngster is born.
 Let's see......